London phone booth souvenir shop

 19. Adorable Ghosts From York

 York has a reputation for being one of the most haunted places in Europe.
 Whether you want to hunt ghosts yourself or not, don’t pass up visiting the York Ghost Merchants.
 This delightful shop located in the Shambles sells handmade “ghosts”.
-These figurines are small enough to pack in your suitcase, and come in traveling boxes featuring a drawing of the shop.
-Definitely a “you can only find it here” purchase.

 20. Eclectic or Antique Gifts from a London Market